 “Hold on for a month or two.
 We’ll think of something and find you a place on the payroll.”

 I waited for a month, then three months.
 A year passed, then two, then three.
 At times it was very tough.
 The children were going to school: we had to buy them skirts and trousers.
 You think to yourself, “That’s it, I’m giving up.”
 You go a bit crazy overnight.
 Then you get up in the morning and ask yourself: If I give up, who else is going to take it on?
 No one.
 And back I went.

 Gradually, I learned how to earn some money and to keep up with the lists and burials.
-Today I’m officially the editor of a Book of Remembrance about the special settlers.
+Today I’m officially the editor of a Book of Remembrance about the forced settlers.
 The government of Karelia issued a decree and all kinds of bumph, and they call me in regularly to give progress reports, but they don’t pay a kopeck.
 At present, I’m working as a security guard.
 I’ve already spent nine years working on the book – how could I give up now?
 Well, those nine years don’t really matter.
 This is information that people need: they’re waiting for it, they want to find their relatives.
 I know it should have been done much earlier.
 But, there you are, it didn’t turn out that way.
-Today, one after another, the children of the 64,000 deported here as special settlers, who remember their parents, are passing on.
+Today, one after another, the children of the 64,000 deported here as forced settlers, who remember their parents, are passing on.
 The grandchildren will remain and they’re not likely to feel a strong need for such information.
 It will just become part of their general knowledge, perhaps.